brendt/stitcher.io/src/content/blog/what-php-can-be.md

 Have you ever wondered how your life as a PHP developer would be different if that *one* feature you want was added?
-I've made the thought experiment quite a few times already, and come to surprising conclusions.
+I've made the thought experiment quite a few times already, and came to surprising conclusions.

 Let's take, for example, the debate about strong types in PHP.
 A lot of people, including myself, would like a better type system.
-Strong types in PHP would definitely have an impact on *my* daily work.
+Strong types in PHP would definitely have an impact on my daily work.
-Actually, not just strong types, I also want generics, better variance and variable types.
+Not just strong types, I also want generics, better variance and variable types.
-Improvements to PHP's type system in general would have quite the impact on my programmer's life.
+Improvements to PHP's type system in general would have quite the impact on my programming life.

 So what's stopping us from reaching a solution?